About the Fellowship Program

-As a PILI Fellow, you can be placed with an advisor from PILI’s Board of Directors or Alumni Network for career guidance, networking inroads and a personal introduction to the Illinois legal community.
-This is a great opportunity to get connected and start building your professional network from the beginning of your legal career.
+PILI offers the opportunity for Fellows to be placed with an advisor from PILI’s Board of Directors or Alumni Network for career guidance, networking inroads and a personal introduction to the Illinois legal community.
+This is a chance to get connected and start building your professional network from the beginning of your legal career.

-As a PILI Intern, your education doesn’t just happen at your agency.
-PILI organizes a series of weekly educational seminars for Interns over the summer, covering a range of hard skills and substantive law topics related to public interest law and pro bono.
-We also discuss career development ideas for law students interested in public interest law.
-Additionally, each fall and spring, we host at least one educational program for school-year PILI Interns.
+As a PILI Fellow, your education does not just happen at your agency.
+PILI organizes a series of weekly educational seminars for Fellows over the summer, covering a range of hard skills and substantive law topics related to public interest law and pro bono, as well as career development issues for new lawyers interested in pro bono.

 What about the bar exam?

 PILI Fellows regularly report that they have adequate time to study.
 In fact, many say that their Fellowship experience adds a welcome structure to this bar study period.
 Agencies hosting PILI Fellows are flexible with Fellows’ schedules to ensure ample bar study time.
 PILI Fellows typically register for the afternoon or evening bar review class so they can work in the morning and attend PILI’s lunchtime educational programs too.